 Apart from all the cheating, overdoses, and fake friendships, Almost Famous is a charming movie about making connections through music.
 The "Tiny Dancer" sing-along scene will make you want to learn guitar and pile in a van with all your mates.

 4. Once Upon a Time in Hollywood (2019)

 California was the melting pot for hippies back in the day.
-While Hollywood has always been preoccupied with bright lights and movie starlets, barefoot nomads could still always be found with their thumb in the air.
+While Hollywood has always been preoccupied with bright lights and movie starlets, barefoot nomads could still be found with their thumbs in the air.

-Hippies might seem to be the most kind and easy-going folk around, but many were indoctrinated by the serial killer cult leader Charles Manson.
+Hippies might seem to be the kindest and most easy-going folk around, but many of them were actually indoctrinated by the serial killer cult leader Charles Manson in the late-1960s.

-In Once Upon a Time in Hollywood, Cliff and Rick Dalton (Leonardo DiCaprio) find themselves up against such hippies, all while tripping on an LSD-laced cigarette.
-And it all leads into the kind of blood-splattered ending you'd expect in any other film directed by Quentin Tarantino.
+In Once Upon a Time in Hollywood, Cliff and Rick Dalton (played by Leonardo DiCaprio) find themselves up against these hippies, all while tripping on an LSD-laced cigarette.

 3. Inherent Vice (2014)